-Financial need is the difference between a student's total annual cost of attending IIT and the amount the student and his or her family is expected to contribute toward that cost of education.
-The total cost of attendance at IIT includes tuition and mandatory fees, room and board, books and supplies, transportation and personal expenses.
-The amount the student and family is expected to contribute is called the expected family contribution (EFC).
-The U.S. Congress has established the formula that is used to calculate the EFC.
+Financial need is the difference between a student's total annual cost of attending IIT and the amount the student and the student's family is expected to contribute toward that cost of education.
+The total cost of attendance at IIT includes tuition and mandatory fees, room and board, books and supplies, transportation, and personal expenses.
+The amount that the student and family is expected to contribute is called the expected family contribution (EFC).
+The U.S. Congress has established the formula used to calculate the EFC.
 The EFC is subtracted from the cost of education, and what is left over is considered to be the demonstrated need for financial assistance.
 One of the principles of need-based assistance is that students and their families are expected to help pay some of the cost of education.

-Student Eligibility Requirements to Receive Financial Assistance
+Student Eligibility Requirements to Receive Financial Assistance half-time (six credit hours or more per semester).

-Students must be U.S. citizens or eligible non-citizens and be enrolled in a degree-seeking program at least one-half time (6 credit hours or more per semester).